jackjazb/crafting-room/README.md

 # Crafting Room Recordings

-This repository contains Crafting Room Recordings' updated website.
-The site is based on Strapi, with a React frontend.
+This repository contains Crafting Room Recordings' updated website and event booking system.
+The app consists of a CMS, which is an instance of Strapi, and a Next.js frontend.

 ## Project Setup

-This project requires `yarn` to run.
-On first cloning the project, `yarn install` will need to be run from the workspace root.
+On first cloning the project, `npm install` will need to be run from the workspace root.
 The application can then be started by running the following from the workspace root:

 ```
-$ yarn start-backend
+$ npm run cms
 ```

 Then in a separate terminal window:

 ```
-$ yarn start-frontend
+$ npm run frontend
 ```

-## Frontend Overview
+## Navigating the Frontend Project

-This project contains the entire React frontend for the site.
-The main entrypoint is `index.tsx` - this file contains the navbar and footer, as well as the site's router.

-API queries are all handled by the `api.ts` module in `src/utils` - further info can be found in the Strapi docs.
+The frontend for CRR uses Next.js.
+The project is structued as follows:
+- Routes are in `src/app`
+- Components are in `src/components`
+- Library and utility code is in `src/lib`

-## Backend Overview
+## Deployment Plans

-The backend project contains an instance of Strapi, a headless CMS.
-It's configured with certain data types required by the frontend.
+Both packages in this project need to be deployed for it to work correctly.
+Ideally, these would be on the same server to speed up queries, with the CMS frontend reverse proxied under `admin.craftingroomrecordings.co.uk` or something similar.